-15Unfortunately, as set forth below, the amendment is not as helpful as it could have been because it requires a link between the camcording act and a copyright infringement instead of establishing a "time-and-place" violation as all other countries adopting laws in this area have done.
+16Unfortunately, as set forth below, the provision is not as helpful as it could be because it requires a link between the camcording act and a copyright infringement instead of establishing a "time-and-place" violation as all other countries adopting laws in this area have done.

-16These unauthorized channels are well known to the government and also harm the local pay television industry; thus, there should be sufficient incentive to act against these illegal operators.
+17These unauthorized channels are well known to the government and also harm the local pay television industry; thus, there should be sufficient incentive to act against these illegal operators.